ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 * ADD: Admin notice if there is no WooCommerce installed
 * ADD: Admin notice for better feedback from users
 * FIX: Deleting the 'dgwt-wcas-open' class after hiding the suggestion
-* FIX: Allows to display HTML entities in suggestions title and description
+* FIX: Allows displaying HTML entities in suggestions title and description
 * FIX: Better synchronizing suggestions and resutls on a search page
 * CHANGE: Move menu item to WooCommerce submenu